-Ernest Hemingway does analysis of human psyche through which he manages interest of his readers as he managed it in “The Killers”.
+Ernest Hemingway does the analysis of the human psyche through which he manages the interest of his readers as he managed it in “The Killers”.
 He creates suspense and takes it to climax.
-Till end of the story, readers have no clue what is going to happen.
+Till the end of the story, readers have no clue what is going to happen.
 Somewhere readers may guess an upcoming event but surprisingly something opposite happens.
-Hence, plot structure of novels and short stories of Ernest Hemingway has uncertain and unexpected endings.
+Hence, the plot structure of the novels and short stories of Ernest Hemingway has uncertain and unexpected endings.

 The Killers Ernest Hemingway Analysis:

 In “The Killers”, Ernest Hemingway creates insecurity through analysis of fear.
 Every moment of the story is full of suspense.
 Fear and horror are two dominant themes of this story.
 It starts with a typical introduction of characters but ends unexpectedly.

 Title Analysis of “The Killers” by Ernest Hemingway:

 The title of the story is based on two characters AI and Max.
 Both these characters come into the town to kill Ole Anderson, who is a Swedish prizefighter.
 They are symbols of death and fear.
 Although they do nothing in the whole story yet they spread fear in the lunchroom.
 The same fear that everyone would feel before death.